shouya/ecto-tx/README.md

 end
 ```

-This allows us to various composition operatoins.
 The `tx` macro is used to strip out most of the boilerplate.
+For
-For example,
+example,

 ``` elixir
 tx do